tldr-pages/tldr/pages/linux/fixfiles.md

 `fixfiles -N {{time}}`

-- Bind mount filesystems before relabeling them, this allows fixing the context of files or directories that have been mounted over:
+- Bind [M]ount filesystems before relabeling them, this allows fixing the context of files or directories that have been mounted over:

 `fixfiles -M`